696-eth/threads/README.md

 = value secured by Ethereum / valuing securing Ethereum 🥩

-The lower Security Ratio the better
+The lower Security Ratio the better!

 Current Security ratio is 19x with $390T as TVL with the following distribution: